pit-ray/win-vind-docs-test/faq/index.md

 icon: question
 description: frequently asked questions and these answers
 ---
-If you have some questions, please send me.

 ### Why is the name win-vind?
 win-vind means <u>vi</u>m key b<u>ind</u>er for <u>win</u>dows.